According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 Frequently Asked Questions on CBSE Class 6 Science Notes Chapter 10 Motion and Measurement of Distances

 Parallax error is the displacement or difference in the position of an object viewed along two different lines of sight.

-1. Proper orientation of the eye in straight line 2.
-A fine edged device must be used 3.
+1. Proper orientation of the eye in a straight line 2.
+A fine-edged device must be used 3.
 Average of readings taken 4.
 Read lower meniscus for colourless liquids

 What is zero error?